On July 16th we lost our friend, our first born, and furry child, Monty.

 We did get quite a surprise this month.
 Adam's Young Author book was chosen by Brainstormers (a traveling theater group who encourages reading) to be made into a mini play and performed for his school!
 Adam didn't find out until his name was called out during the show and he handled it in a perfectly Adam way - with disinterest!

 For years we've been wondering if Owen had some sort of ADHD issue.
 We finally addressed this issue with Owen's doctor who recognized the signs immediately.
 Owen has been taking a drug in the form of a patch for several weeks now.
 The patch allows us to better control when he's on the drug as it leaves his system within an hour or two of removal.
-There has been a definate change in his behavior and concentration while he's on the patch vs days we don't.
+There has been a definite change in his behavior and concentration while he's on the patch vs days he isn't.

 May - After some encouragement from his teacher, we had Adam tested for moving up to the Challenge/Gifted school.
 We are pleased to say he passed!
 We are in two minds on this, however.
 The program is not at his school and he would have to be bussed to a different school, which we are not happy with.
 On the other hand, we don't feel the our school will properly challenge him and we would, in essencece be held back by having to learn things at a lower level.
 Like now, for example, he's learning '+ 0's and '- 1's - far below what he is capable of.